postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/slack.md

 1. Return to Postman, and complete the steps in the relevant section below for your integration type.

-## Send your Monitor Run Results to Slack
+## Send your monitor run results to Slack

 > Before beginning, you must create a monitor.
 For more information, see [setting up a monitor](/docs/monitoring-your-api/setting-up-monitor/).